Probate Q&A Series What steps should a personal representative take when discovering an unpaid HOA lien after closing in North Carolina?

 Step 2: Assess Estate Funds and Prioritize Payment

 Review the estate’s cash and noncash assets.
-Under N.C.G.S. § 28A-13-3, valid liens and taxes qualify as expenses of administration.
+Under N.C.G.S. § 28A-13-3, the personal representative has authority to possess, manage, and preserve estate property, but creditor claims and secured obligations must be handled according to the applicable probate priority rules and lien rights.
 Determine whether the personal representative can use estate funds to satisfy the lien or if court approval is needed.

 Step 3: Communicate with the HOA